Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - *Nonassociative learning*: a change in behavior over time in response to a single type of stimulus.
 There are two types
     - *Habituation*: learning to ignore a stimulus that lacks meaning.
     - *Sensitization*: learning to intensify the response to a stimuli.
-- Long-term memory: memories that you can recall days, months, or years later.
+- *Long-term memory*: memories that you can recall days, months, or years later.
-- Short-term memory: memories that you can recall hours later.
+- *Short-term memory*: memories that you can recall hours later.
-- Memory consolidation: the conversion of short-term memories to long-term memories.
+- *Memory consolidation*: the conversion of short-term memories to long-term memories.
 ![Figure 24.4]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure24-4.png" | absolute_url }})
-- Working memory: memories that only last seconds.
+- *Working memory*: memories that only last seconds.
 - Keeping memory alive through repetition is a hallmark of working memory.
 - Working memory can be distinguished from short-term memory by these factors
   - Very limited capacity (7 digits).